Master's Programme in Language Technology

 Many of our students have a background in linguistics and an interest in computer science.
 They are highly motivated and willing to take responsibility for their own education.
 A future PhD education is a possibility, but starting to work right after graduation is also common.

-The programme leads to a Master of Arts (120 credits) with Language Technology as the main field of study.
+The programme leads to the degree of Master of Arts (120 credits) with Language Technology as the main field of study.

 The first semester of the two-year programme provides a starting point for further studies.
 Courses in programming and mathematics give you the skills necessary for performing quantitative analysis of linguistic phenomena and for working with large-scale automatic processing of linguistic data.
 The semester also includes an overview of the various issues and methods typical of language technology.